codingsoo/REST_Go/README.md

 ### Generate Report

-We provide a python script which automatically generates a report for the experiment.
-You can see the result in data/{service name}/res.csv!
+We provide a python script which automatically generates a report for the experiment you have done.
-You can also find the detailed error message and time log in data/{service name}/error.json and data/{service name}/time.json.

 ```
 python3 report_small.py {port_number}
 ```

+You can see the result in data/{service name}/res.csv!
+You can also find the detailed error message and time log in data/{service name}/error.json and data/{service name}/time.json.
 The report has seven rows and three columns.
-The first row to sixth row stands for the time (1 min, 2 min, 3 min, 4 min, 5 min, 6 min).
+The first row to the sixth row stands for the time (1 min, 2 min, 3 min, 4 min, 5 min, 6 min).
 For these rows, each column stands for the percentage of achieved line, branch, and method coverage.
 The last row stands for the found error.
-The columns are the number of found error, unique error, and library error.
+The columns are the number of found errors, unique errors, and library errors.

 ### Stop service

-Users can stop service using the following command.
+Users can stop service and tmux sessions using the following command.

 ```
+tmux ls # To find the session lists
-python3 stop_service.py {service name}
+python3 stop_service.py {session name}
 ```

 ## Detailed Description

 ### Setup

-We used Google Cloud e2-standard-4 machines running Ubuntu 20.04.
-Each machine has four 2.2GHz Intel-Xeon processors and 16GB RAM.
-The major dependencies that we used are Java8, Java11, Python3.8, NodeJS v10.19, and Docker 20.10.
-We provide a setup script that setups the environment, tools, and services.
-Please note that we used Ubuntu 20.04 environment.
-We also tested this artifact in Debian 10 and MacOS 12, but we don't provide automated setup script for those environments.
-The setup script needs around 2 hours.
+It has the same dependency as the Getting Started section, but we need to build each service.
+We provide a setup script to install the requirements and build the services.
+The script was tested on Google Cloud e2-standard-4 machines running Ubuntu 20.04.

 ```
 sh setup.sh
 ```

-We have configured the each database for the service using the Docker, and that is automatically done in our script.
-However, users need to manually set Private Ethereum network for ERC20-rest-service.
+We have configured database for each service using the Docker, and that is automatically done when you run the service.
+However, users need to manually run Private Ethereum network for ERC20-rest-service.
 To setup the Ethereum network, users can follow the commands below.

 ```
 tmux new -s ether # Create a session for ethereum
 geth --datadir ethereum init genesis.json